 National Policy 58-201 - Corporate Governance Guidelines recommends that boards of directors of reporting issuers be composed of a majority of independent directors.
-The Board is currently comprised of six (6) directors, five (5) of whom are being proposed for re-election at the Meeting.
+The Board is currently comprised of four (4) directors, all of whom are being proposed for re-election at the Meeting.
 Pursuant to the Terms of Reference, the Board is responsible for assessing director independence.
 The Board has assessed the independence of each director in accordance with National Instrument 58-101 - Disclosure of Corporate Governance Practices and National Instrument 52-110 - Audit Committees.
-Following this assessment as at the Effective Date, the Board concluded that four of the six existing directors (and therefore a majority of the directors), being Mr. McNeill, Mr. To, Mr. Zuerblis, and Ms. Biln are independent.
+Following this assessment as at the Effective Date, the Board concluded that three of the four existing directors (and therefore a majority of the directors), being Mr. McNeill, Mr. To and Mr. Zuerblis, are independent.
 Mr. McCaffrey is not considered independent by virtue of his executive position with the Corporation.
-Mr. Lu is not considered independent by virtue of his executive position with a subsidiary of a major shareholder of the Corporation.